jaeyunn15/Thunder/README.md

 Currently, support only for Coroutine Flow.

 ---
+## Feature
+- WebSocket connection using OkHttp3.
+- Provide retry and reconnect handling based on the application's network and socket state.
+(I called it valve cache, recovery cache)
+- Provide the ability to automatically recover requests via the last request cache.
+- (TBD) Provides a websocket connection based on the Stomp Message Protocol.

+---
 ## Download First

 First, go to your settings.gradle file and add the code below.